© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa, Banwell is a scheduled monument protected by Historic England under reference 1013434.
 View the official record →

-Banwell Roman villa is a Romano-British estate settlement located in Somerset, dating to the Roman period of occupation in Britain.
+Banwell villa is a Romano-British country estate located in Somerset, dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013434.

 Romano-British villa, Banwell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013434.